SSpeights/PowerShellGuide/powershell-framework.md

 ## PowerShell returns objects

 PowerShell cmdlets return objects and not text.
 This makes it easier and faster to pipe output to the next cmdlet and process it.
 This is, by the way, not the case with some other scripting languages in other operating systems.
+These language return text and you have to parse it, before you can pipe it for further processing.

 ## PowerShell uses a pipeline